 - Be ready to appeal the official notification of your position’s allocation when you receive it.
-Download the Request for Director’s Review form here.
+Appeal online here or download the Request for Director’s Review form here.

-Use the reference documents on our union website to capture the duties and responsibilities.
+Use the reference documents above to capture the duties and responsibilities.
 You can use these documents to discuss updating your IT PD with your supervisor or to describe your work if you file an appeal (Director’s Review).

 It is the official notification that you can appeal by filing a Director’s Review if you disagree with the determination.